 The Bell Tower Architecture

 The lower structural section of Bell Tower of Xi’an has a square-shaped pedestal alongside a masonry structure.
-The base has a two-story wooden structure, and the surface is built by blue bricks.
+The base has a two-story wooden structure, and the surface is built of blue bricks.
 The building features a height of about 36 meters (118 feet), which 8.6 meters (28 feet) of it is the base.
 The whole construction area is around 1,377 square meters (14,821 square feet) while each side of it is approximately 35.5 meters (38.8 yards) long.

 The general architecture of the Bell Tower is related to the Ming Dynasty style.
 The top section is called the Golden Top because of the gold-platinum used in the inner heart of the wood.
 Dark green glazed tiles cover the roof while gold paintings decorate the inside.
 Window and door carvings of the Bell Tower are both exquisite and sophisticated.
 They show the decorative arts of the Ming and Qing Dynasties.